The Friend Zone Episode 18: Legacy

 Ghost of Rod Serling: Legacy.
 For some it represents hope for future generations; but there are others for whom legacy is a cigarette butt that needs to be stomped harshly into the ashtray of time before it can burn those it might touch.
 Such is the case of Mr. Terry Cummings, who has witnessed the devilry and dysfunction of his legacy on a dystopian landscape found only in…The Friend Zone.

-As I wasn’t alive for a lot of what you’re about to read, some of it is supposition.
+As I wasn’t alive for a lot of what you’re about to read, or I was very young, some of it is supposition.
 The rest are first, second and third hand accounts of what happened, and those parts are coming from the memory of a much younger me.
 A memory that was served by individuals who all have their own interpretations of the truths that I relate.
-The parts that occurred after my birth are much more accurate and I have both documentation in the form of letters from family members and recordings.
+The parts that occurred in my teens are much more accurate.

 This is not my story to tell, because these are not my traumas.
 But I tell it to the best of my recollection anyway because this story forever haunts me and effects every relationship I have.
 This…this is the story of my sister and I.